conradbkay/poker-wasm/README.md

 ### Omaha (PLO) Per-Runout Equity

-For reports and equity-distribution features, use the per-runout API instead of the aggregate range API.
-It returns one result for each complete future board: all legal rivers on a turn board, all legal turn/river pairs on a flop board, or `maxRunouts` sampled turn/river pairs when requested.

 ```ts
 const heroHand = new Uint8Array([35, 34, 31, 30])
 const turn = new Uint8Array([0, 1, 2, 10])